The Spring/Summer edition of our Community Update magazine is available to read online now.

 Information about Council youth programs, events and activities.

-Maryborough Regional Library is part of the Central Highlands Libraries and a member of the SWIFT Library Consortium, giving patrons free access to over 3 million items.
+Maryborough Regional Library is part of the Central Highlands Libraries and a member of Libraries Victoria, giving patrons free access to over 3 million items.

 Council provides services to support residents to continue living in their own homes and to be actively involved in their community.